-Thank you for looking me up and welcome to the website I revised in October 2015 (and again in March 2018).
-I made substantial changes because that year I evolved into a full time writer and lecturer.
-There were two reasons for this.
-The first is that I stepped down after eleven happy years as Head of Studies at EsoDoc, an EU Media financed training workshop to encourage filmmakers to work in the area of human rights (see more under Lecturing and Teaching).
-The second is that in July 2015 my latest book was published by Robson Press.
+Thank you for looking me up and welcome to the website I have revised in June 2018.
+I have made substantial changes since I opened the website a few years ago because I have now retired from my career in radio and TV and become a full time writer and lecturer.
+In 2015 I stepped down after eleven happy years as Head of Studies at EsoDoc, an EU Media financed training workshop to encourage filmmakers to work in the area of human rights (see more under Lecturing and Teaching).
+The same year my third biography was published by Robson Press.
 It is called "A Very Private Celebrity: The Nine Lives of John Freeman".
 It is about the mysterious polymath who died recently aged nearly 100 and it is based on an article I wrote about him in the New Statesman magazine in 2013.
 Please forgive the self-promotion but as one of the aims of this www. is to sell the book I feel justified to tell you that the national press called the biography 'superb', 'enthralling' and 'rivetting' and this encouraged me to expand the article into a book.
 Rather to my surprise it was copiously reviewed.
 The Daily Telegraph Book Club made it Book of the Week and the Daily Mail published 3 pages of extracts.
-I have been interviewed about it on BBC Radio.
-I hope you will read more under ‘Books’ and even buy a signed copy at a discounted price - click on the button below to go direct to checkout.
+I was interviewed about it on BBC Radio.
+I hope you will read more under ‘Books’ and even buy a signed copy from Amazon.

-That same autumn I had another article published by the New Statesman magazine, ‘Let Cowards Flinch’ (see under Articles).
-That was the fifth I have written over the last two to three years, so I may call myself an occasional New Statesman writer, another move in the transition from film teaching to writing.
+That same autumn of 2015 I had another article published by the New Statesman magazine, ‘Let Cowards Flinch’ (see under Articles).
+That was the fifth article over the previous two to three years, so I may call myself an occasional New Statesman writer, another move in the transition from film teaching to writing.

 The aim of my website is to encourage you to buy, even commission, my books and to show you from my articles the variety of my historical interests.
 It is also to see that one of my loves is lecturing, whether on cruise ships or at film festivals.
 Under Lecturing and Teaching you will find the www addresses that lead to my entries on ships cruising and literature festival websites.